ralphjenrey/eCommerce/README.md

 ## Pages

-SNKR-hub consists of three main pages:
+M.R.
+Shop consists of three main pages:

 1. **Home Page:** The landing page where users can explore featured sneakers and navigate to other sections.